notqmail/notqmail.org/Patches.md

 Other times it will require deeper understanding of C, Unix, and qmail's design and implementation.
 In both cases, Git can be a helpful tool.

-For your convenience, we've rebased several popular patches onto notqmail, one branch per patch.
+For your convenience, we've rebased several popular patches onto notqmail, each on its own git branch.
 How to use:

 1. Make sure the first commit on the branch is identical to the patch you're trying to apply.